wavemotion-dave/DS994a/README.md

 statement.
 Do not use any of that code without trying to contact Marat.

-The TI9900 CPU core is mainly my own with some significant bits of scaffolding from Mike Brent's Classic99 emulator - especially in the status bits handling and some of the more tricky opcode algorithms so they run correctly.
+The TI9900 CPU core is mainly my own with some significant bits of scaffolding from Tursi's Classic99 emulator - especially in the status bits handling and some of the more tricky opcode algorithms so they run correctly.
 This is used with permission and with great thanks!